gamelab/particle-pack-1-plugin/README.md

 ##How to use
 --------------------------------------------------

 Check out the example found in the "examples" folder of this repository.
+View the source and run the examples.
+(You'll need a webserver to view the example - tip running 'grunt serve' in the root folder will bring up a webserver on localhost:9000)
 Read tha API docs found in the "docs" folder of this repository.
 [Look at the tutorials on the Kiwijs.org website.](Something)